katemoorehermes/katemoorehermes/README.md

 ## Hi there 👋

 - 🔭 Product Manager @ Jobber
-- 🌱 How to use AI to speed my work up
+- 🌱 Learning how to use AI to speed my work up
 - 😄 Pronouns: she/her